Fort Armistead |

 Fort #13 (1864) aka Fort Worthington at Kenwood and Preston Streets, south of Baltimore Cemetery.

-Fort Dix (1861 - 65) at Thomas Viaduct Bridge in present-day Patapsco State Park.
+Fort Dix (1861 - 65) at Thomas Viaduct Bridge within present-day Patapsco State Park.

 Camp Bradford (1861 - 64) aka Camp Cattlegrounds, Camp Tyler at Charles and 26th Streets, the site of the former state fairgrounds.
 It became a military hospital in 1864 - 65.